ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 ### Textures
 The vertex shader needs to give each texture its UV coordinates.
-It's name is the same as defined in the pixel shader, and to load the coordinates use ```tex.uv = ```
+Its name is the same as defined in the pixel shader, and to load the coordinates use ```tex.uv = ```

 For example:
 ```hlsl